wavefrontHQ/docs/pages/doc/wavefront_api.md

 1. Log in to your Wavefront instance as administrator.
 2. In the Wavefront UI, click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select **Accounts**.
-3. Click the **API Tokens** tab to see the list of all API tokens for all user and service accounts in a table format.
+3. Click the **API Tokens** tab to see all API tokens for all user and service accounts in a table format.
-4. Examine or find a particular API token:
+4. To examine the IP tokens or find a particular API token:
-- Sort the API tokens table by column.
+- Sort the API tokens table by a column.
-- Filter the API tokens by an account type, usage, or your saved search.
+- Filter the API tokens by an account type, usage, particular accounts, or your saved search.
-- Search and save your searches.
+- Search and, optionally, save your search.
 5. To revoke an API token, click the ellipsis in front of the token and select **Revoke**.
 Revoking a token cannot be undone.
 A script that uses a revoked token returns an authorization error.

 ![View the API Tokens](/images/API_tokens.png)